 The tablescape is an incredibly important aspect of wedding décor that can often go overlooked (no, we're not being facetious).
 Not only does it tie together the ceremony and reception, and communicate your whole vision for the big day, it's also the first thing that your guests are greeted with at the reception and what they'll be looking at for the entire night (other than you, of course).
 Let that sink in.
 Table linens, place settings, and centerpieces don't seem quite so trivial now, do they?
-You'll want to make sure that what you place before your guests is impactful yet simple enough to easily blend into the bigger décor picture.
+You'll want to make sure that what you place before your guests are impactful yet simple enough to easily blend into the bigger décor picture.
 What's a simple trick to achieve just that?
 Focus on the linens.
 Skip the boring napkin folds and instead, dress up your wedding reception table with creative, artful napkin stylings your guests have never seen before.

 Soft, washed-linen napkins give your tablescape a soft, relaxed feel.
 Tie them in an elegant knot and place each napkin on guests’ salad plates, along with color-coordinating flatware to tie the wedding palette together.